How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

 13. Drink a caffeine-free tea

 Herbal teas like chamomile, peppermint, or valerian root can be a soothing bedtime treat.
-Just make sure to sip slowly and really savor the moment of calm.
+Just make sure to sip slowly and really savor your moment of calm.

 14. Do a skincare routine

 A little pampering goes a long way.
-For me, my skincare routine is like a mini spa session before bed.
-Not only does it make my skin feel good, but it’s also gives me a little moment of self-care to focus on myself.
+Think a soothing skincare routine that prepares your skin for the nightly repair whilst you sleep.
+Not only does it make your skin feel good, but it’s also gives you a little moment of self-care to focus on myself.

 15. Limit heavy meals before bed